The Unix Shell

 This tutorial provides a reference of some practical commands in the Unix Shell and important text editors in Bash.

-typing the beginning of your command and let Bash complete the command.
+after typing the beginning of your command and let Bash complete the

-If there are more than one function or directory corresponded to the
+command.
+If there are more than one function or directory corresponded

-beginning that you typed, Bash will not return anything if your press
+to the beginning that you typed, Bash will not return anything if your

 tab

-the second time Bash will show all the options.
+for the second time Bash will show all the

 A string is a wildcard pattern if it contains one of the characters